tytydraco/yessleep/out/Does_anyone_else_read_way_too_many_reviews_before_buying_something_or_is_it_just_me.md

 Again, I hear the clicking of the old toaster.
 "Click, click, click, click."
 I go to the kitchen and... it's plugged in?
 And it's hot, almost unbearably so.
 How the hell is that possible?
 Something is fucking weird here.
 I could've sworn that I unplugged it.
 I need to return this shit tomorrow.
 Regardless, I go back to my room and hop on Etsy.

-After only a few minutes, I find the CUTEST little silver snake earrings.
+After only a few minutes, I find the most ADORABLE little silver snake earrings.
 I mean, they aren't everyone's cup of tea, but apparently I like reptiles in mine.

-Now, I bet you'll guess what's coming next... *cue dramatic music* the reviews!
+Now, I bet you'll guess what's coming next...

+*cue drumroll*

+the reviews!

 "Got them for a friend's bday.
 She loved them." - Kyrsten